victor-sav/UQM-MegaMod/README.md

 ## Contributors

-Me (victor.sav), Serosis, SlightlyIntelligentMonkey, Volasaurus, Ala-lala, and Kruzenshtern
+Me (yokai.shogun), Serosis, SlightlyIntelligentMonkey, Volasaurus, Ala-lala, and Kruzenshtern

 The main menu music for the MegaMod is brought to you by Saibuster A.K.A.
 Itamar.Levy: https://soundcloud.com/itamar-levy-1/star-control-hyperdrive-remix, Mark Vera A.K.A.
 Jouni Airaksinen: https://www.youtube.com/watch?v=rsSc7x-p4zw, and Rush AX: http://star-control.com/fan/music.php.